 Topmax combined with phentermine produces more weight loss then either medication along.
 This is true at all dose levels.
 In many patients the side effects of Topamax(lethargy) and those of phentermine(brain stimulation, excitement) seem to cancel out each other.

-Surveys and Observations of Topamax-Phentermine Combinations
+Reviews, Surveys and Observations of Topamax-Phentermine Combinations

 “Qnexa” is an older term for the current combination marketed as QSYMIA.